Academics

 Global Jewish Education

-The Jewish People is global in more than just a geographic sense.
-The wide variety of settings in which Jews and Jewish communities exist are reflected in both our diversity and the ties that bind us.
-First hand experiences and collaborations with peers around the world are the most powerful ways for teenagers to explore these bonds, understand the differences, and ultimately themselves.
-As Jews, we possess the unique educational advantage that allows our students to gain exposure and a deep and direct understanding of a broader and interconnected world. de Toledo leads the high school world in the range, diversity and depth of our Global Jewish Education.
+The Jewish People are global in more than just a geographic sense.
+The wide variety of settings in which Jewish communities exist are reflected in both our diversity and the ties that bind us.
+The Jewish People are global in more than a geographic sense.
+First hand experiences with peers around the world are the most powerful ways for teenagers to expand their knowledge, forge their identity, and create new connections.
+As a school inextricably linked with our international Jewish community, de Toledo possesses a unique educational advantage that allows our students to gain a deep and direct understanding of a broader and interconnected world. de Toledo leads the high school world in the range, diversity and depth of our connections with Jewish schools and communities worldwide.

 Click here to watch a short video about Global Jewish Education.